Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: The (non-compact) (3+1)-TQFT

 \textbf{0-handle}: We only consider 0-handles when $\cat$ is chromatic compact and so $\gm=\zeta^{-1}\Id_{P_\unit}$ is a gluing morphism.
-Let $\Sp^{-1}:\emptyset\hookrightarrow M$ be a framed $-1$-sphere.
-Recall $\Gamma_0$ is the ribbon graph with a unique edge from a coupon colored with $\eta$ to a coupon colored by $\ve$ (see the r.h.s. of Figure \ref{F:birth}).
+Let $\Sp^{-1}\colon \varnothing\hookrightarrow M$ be a framed $-1$-sphere.
+Recall $\Gamma_0$ is the ribbon graph with a unique edge from a coupon colored with $\eta$ to a coupon colored by $\ve$ (see the right-hand side of Figure~\ref{fig:0handle}).
 Then there exists a \emph{birth map}:

-sending a skein in $M$ to its disjoint union with $(S^3,\zeta\Gamma_0)$, see Figure \ref{F:birth}.
+sending a skein in $M$ to its disjoint union with $\bigl(S^3,\zeta\Gamma_0\bigr)$, see Figure~\ref{fig:0handle}.